osg-htc/docs/docs/submit/osg-flock.md

         :::console
         root@host # cp /etc/gratia/condor/ProbeConfig-flocking /etc/gratia/condor/ProbeConfig

-1. Fill in the value for `ProbeName` with the hostname of your submit host.
+1. Fill in the value for `ProbeName` with the hostname of your submit host, with the following format:
-   For example:

         :::xml
-        ProbeName="condor:foo.example.edu"
+        ProbeName="condor:<HOSTNAME>"

 1. Fill in the value for `SiteName` with the Resource Name you registered in Topology (see instructions above).
    For example: